Earthwise Corded Electric Tiller/Cultivator, Model TC70001

 - It certainly not fit for ground breaking activities.

-What Is The Difference Between Garden Tillers And Garden Cultivators?
+Difference Between Garden Tillers And Garden Cultivators?

 Garden cultivators are both garden necessity and often easy to use.
 They are lightweight and best to use once the soil has been tilled for the next planting season.
 They are good to raise flower beds and other small-time landscaping jobs.
 Cultivators help break the topsoil to allow the water and nutrients to go down to the roots of the plant.
 They are often used for small garden plots and are not suitable for gardens with compacted soil.
 They are also not suitable for bigger plots.

 Compared to garden cultivators, garden tillers are often used to prepare the soil for the spring season.
 They are also used during the autumn season when the farmers are adding nutrients to the soil after the growing season.
 Garden tillers are utilized to break the clamped soil and loosen them to incorporate fertilizers and other organic materials.
 They are usually bigger than cultivators.

 Before finally deciding to purchase a garden tiller, it is best that you consider which type of garden tiller is suitable for your garden needs.

 Tines are blades that are used to break and cultivate the soil.
 There are three types of the tine that most gardeners would use, namely the bolo, pick and chisel, and slasher.